 Uniqueness of keys is guaranteed per template.
-Since multiple templates may use the same key type, some key-related function must be annotated using the
+Since multiple templates may use the same key type, some key-related functions must be annotated using the

 @ContractType as shown in the examples below.

 When you are writing DAML models, the maintainers matter since they affect authorization – much like signatories and observers.
 You don’t need to do anything to “maintain” the keys.
-In the above example, it is guaranteed, there there can only be one
+In the above example, it is guaranteed that there can only be one

 Account with a given

 Checking of the keys is done automatically at execution time, by the DAML exeuction engine: if someone tries to create a new contract that duplicates an existing contract key, the execution engine will cause that creation to fail.